wang-luhan/wang-luhan.github.io/_pages/about.md

 **<u>EDUCATION BACKGROUND</u>**

 * M. S. in Computer Technology, Institute of Computing Technology (ICT), Chinese Academy of Sciences, 09/2020 - 06/2024
-* B. S. in School of Information Science and Engineering, Yunnan University, 09/2017 - 06/2021
+* B. S. in Computer Science and Technology, School of Information Science and Engineering, Yunnan University, 09/2017 - 06/2021

 <!-- <br> -->